Madison Booker

 Madison Booker (born April 29, 2005) is an American college basketball player for the Texas Longhorns of the Southeastern Conference (SEC).

 High school career

 Booker played basketball for Germantown High School in Gluckstadt, Mississippi.
 As a senior, she led her team to its first state championship at the Class 6A state tournament.
 Booker was selected to play in the McDonald's All-American Girls Game and was named Mississippi Miss Basketball for Class 6A and Mississippi Gatorade Player of the Year.
 Rated a five-star recruit by ESPN, she committed to playing college basketball for Texas over offers from Duke and Tennessee.

 College career

 Booker entered her freshman season at Texas as the team's starting small forward.
 She moved to point guard and a leading role following a season-ending injury to Rori Harmon.
+In this role, she set the program freshman assist record with 185 assists.
+Booker averaged 20.2 points, 5.4 rebounds, and 5.2 assists.
+She was named MOP of the Big 12 Tournament, scoring 26 points, 6 rebounds, and 5 assists against Iowa State.
+Booker won Big 12 Freshman of the Year.
+She was the first freshman to win the Cheryl Miller Award and Big 12 Player of the Year, sharing the latter with Skylar Vann.
+In the postseason, she received second and third-team All-American honors from AP and USBWA.

+As a sophomore, Booker averaged 16.3 points and 6.6 rebounds.
+She reached 1000 points in 61 games, the second fastest in program history to do so.
+In the postseason, she led the Longhorns to their first Final Four since 2003, ultimately losing to South Carolina.
+Booker won the Cheryl Miller Award for the second time in a row, and was named SEC Player of the Year.
+She was named a first-team All-American by AP, and was as a finalist for the Wade Trophy and Wooden Award.

 National team career

 Booker helped the United States win a gold medal at the 2021 FIBA Under-16 Women's Americas Championship in Mexico, where she averaged 6.2 points and 6.7 rebounds per game.
 At the 2022 FIBA Under-17 Women's World Cup in Hungary, she averaged 5.6 points, four rebounds and 2.3 assists per game en route to a gold medal.
 Booker won her third gold medal at the 2023 FIBA Under-19 Women's World Cup in Spain, averaging 7.2 points and five rebounds per game.